xyqlr/drlearn/README.md

 There is a Blackjack environment in [stable-baselines3](https://stable-baselines3.readthedocs.io/en/master/guide/examples.html#blackjack).
 The environment simulates the Blackjack game and can be used to train reinforcement learning agents.
 Why do we still develope the Blackjack game here?

+The main reason is that we want to extend the general framework to card games, and Blackjack is simple enough to start with.
+Another reason is that there is no model for the dealer in [stable-baselines3](https://stable-baselines3.readthedocs.io/en/master/guide/examples.html#blackjack), which could be problematic when there are mutiple players.
+Even with one player, it seems to assume some probablity distributions of the cards in the dealer's default decision.
+Will the dealer always stand after reaching 17 or higher and having equal value to the player?

+We argue that the dealer can still make a choice between hit or stand even in this situation.
+The decision may turn out to be trivial, but we'd like the model to learn it.
+Therefore, we train a separate model for the dealer, which does not have the player agnostic state, and needs different training data.

+### Observation State vs Neural State

+### MCTS for the player and the dealer

+### Evaluation Against The Previous Model

+### Experimental Results